-There are a large number of DBAs that exist in the system and can be customised as per specific organisational needs.
-However, there are 8 broad categories that apply generally to all organisations.
+There are a large number of DBAs that exist in the system and can be customized as per specific organizational needs.
+However, there are 8 broad categories that apply generally to all organizations.
 These are:

-1. System DBA: This is a more technical role that focuses on the technical aspect of the database.
-A system DBA is proficient in handling queries related to implementation, installation, tuning and settling, and storage-related issues.
+This is a more technical role that focuses on the technical aspect of the database.
+A system DBA is proficient in handling queries related to implementation, installation, tuning, and settling, and storage-related issues.

-3. Database analyst: Database analyst is commonly used for junior professionals of the database.
-Also, many companies prefer calling a database architect as a database analyst.
+Database analyst is commonly used for junior professionals of the database.
+Also, many companies prefer calling a database architect a database analyst.

-5. Task-oriented DBAs: Task-oriented refers to specialising in a particular domain, these DBAs are more skilled in a given domain and are experts of it.
+Task-oriented refers to specializing in a particular domain, these DBAs are more skilled in a given domain and are experts of it.

-8. Cloud DBA: A cloud DBA has grown popular with the increasing number of people migrating to the cloud.
-He or she is a general-purpose DBA with knowledge of cloud services.
+A cloud DBA has grown popular with the increasing number of people migrating to the cloud.
+He or she is a general-purpose DBA with knowledge of cloud services

 Related Article: SQL Server DBA Interview Questions